-Based on over 55 different variables, here are our top finishers:
+Based on over 81 different variables, here are our top finishers:

+- eToro 5 Stars

-- Swissquote 4.5 Stars
+- Swissquote 5 Stars

-- UFX 4 Stars
+- IG 4.5 Stars

-- IG 4 Stars
+- ThinkMarkets 4.5 Stars

-- ThinkMarkets 4 Stars
+- XTB 4 Stars

-- AvaTrade 4 Stars
+- FXOpen 4 Stars

-Honorable mention for our 2018 listing of the best forex brokers for cryptocurrency goes to FXOpen.
-FXOpen is unique in that it offers a crypto account, where balances are denominated in Bitcoin, as well as 13 cryptocurrency CFD pairs in total.
+Our final Best in Class finisher for cryptocurrency is FXOpen, which is unique in that it offers a crypto account, in which balances are denominated in bitcoins, and offers 43 cryptocurrency CFD pairs in total.

 Cryptocurrency Risks and Final Thoughts

 All in all, cryptocurrency trading is here to stay.
-Use a trusted broker and never risk what you aren't willing to lose.
+Use a trusted broker, and never risk what you aren't willing to lose.
 Hopefully, this guide will help steer you in the right direction.